Moddable-OpenSource/moddable/documentation/Moddable SDK - Getting Started.md

 	cd %MODDABLE%\build\makefiles\win
 	build
 	```

+	> Note: There is an alternative build batch file called `parallel_build.bat` that can be used on multi-core systems to significantly speed up the Moddable SDK build.
+It is, however, more difficult to see diagnostic error messages when using this batch file.
+If `build.bat` works correctly on your system, consider using `parallel_build.bat` for future Moddable SDK builds.

 4. Verify the host environment setup by building the starter `helloworld` application for the desktop simulator target: